ANN WASHINGTON CHAPTER, NSDAR MOUNT VERNON, WASHINGTON CHAPTER FOUNDED 1921

 Picture

-Teaching area students about the only woman whose name is on the Declaration of Independence.
+Teaching area students about the only woman whose name is on the Declaration of Independence is one of many ways the chapter helps students.
 Let us know if you'd like for us to speak at a school or other organization.
 We have speakers on a variety of subjects and they're all interesting, interactive, and fun.

 Promoting historic preservation, education and patriotism